Bankruptcy and Creditors' Rights Attorney - Josh Judd

 Board Certified in Business Bankruptcy Law by the Texas Board of Legal Specialization, Josh Judd’s areas of expertise include bankruptcy and reorganization, commercial law, including contract disputes, securities fraud, debt collection, creditors’ rights and partnership and corporate governance disputes.
-A first chair trial attorney, Josh represents clients such as multi-family developers, retail shopping centers, manufacturing companies, upstream oil and gas firms, contractors, lenders and healthcare providers in both federal and state bankruptcy courts.
+A first chair trial attorney, Josh represents clients such as multi-family developers, retail shopping centers, manufacturing companies, upstream oil and gas firms, contractors, lenders and healthcare providers in both bankruptcy and state courts.

 Josh directly handles all aspects of Chapter 11 reorganizations, including Chapter 11 plan negotiation and confirmation, preparation of disclosure statements, fraudulent transfer and preference actions, bankruptcy-related litigation, creditor committee representation and bankruptcy settlements.
 He also regularly advises lenders on loss mitigation, structured settlements and streamlining work-outs within pre-approved terms and conditions.

-In addition to his bankruptcy and litigation work, Mr. Judd has experience in preparing loan and financing documents for national lending institutions in the automobile industry, including floor and consumer financing, negotiating, preparing and analyzing asset purchase agreements, stock purchase agreements, stock pledge agreements, commercial lease agreements, and related documents.
+In addition to his bankruptcy and litigation work, Mr. Judd has experience in preparing loan and financing documents for national lending institutions including negotiating, preparing and analyzing asset purchase agreements, stock purchase agreements, stock pledge agreements, commercial lease agreements, and related documents.

 - Bankruptcy and Creditors Rights